★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 Booking Holdings (BKNG) is a global online travel platform whose OTC brands--Booking.com, Priceline and Agoda--generate the vast majority of revenue through merchant (payment-facilitated) and agency (commission) reservation models.
-Its core moats are a large two-sided marketplace, trusted brands with growing direct traffic/mobile usage, and merchant-model customer prepayments (deferred merchant bookings) that support working capital.
+Its core moats are a large two-sided marketplace, trusted brands with growing direct traffic/mobile-app usage, and merchant-model customer prepayments (deferred merchant bookings) that support working capital.
 Smaller non-OTC brands (KAYAK and OpenTable) monetize via advertising/referrals and restaurant reservation/management fees in more competitive markets.
-Key risks include intense competition (including Google's travel products), regulatory constraints (e.g., EU DMA/DSA), and supplier efforts to push travelers toward direct booking channels.
+Key risks include intense competition (including Google and AI-enabled travel discovery), regulatory constraints (e.g., EU DMA/DSA), and supplier efforts to push travelers toward direct booking channels.

 Primary segment